uikit/uikit-site/docs/pages/parallax.md

 ## Colors

 You can also transition from one color to another, for example for borders, backgrounds or text colors.
-You may define colors using `rgb()` definitions, color keywords or hex values.
+Define colors using `rgb()` definitions, color keywords or hex values.

 ```html
 <div uk-parallax="borderColor: #00f,#f00">...</div>